dotnet/designs/proposed/logging-generator.md

 - Question: Is duck typing supported for this string interpolated builder language feature?

-Answer: Yes, as long as `TryFormat` APIs are defined on a new builder type, then this feature would be enabled.
+Answer: Yes, as long as `TryFormatX` APIs are defined on a new builder type, then this feature would be enabled.

 ### Sample-based comparison of two approaches